 Tips for TAs and students: Most of the "Apply" questions at the end of each chapter have a corresponding Sample Application in the body of the chapter.
-So first program the Sample Application into your spreadsheet and fix it if needed until you get the correct answer.
-Then change a few numbers to correspond to the assigned exercise to answer the homework -- you will likely get fewer wrong answers this way.
+So first program the Sample Application into your spreadsheet and fix it if needed until you get the correct answer (an answer that agrees with my answer).
+Then change a few numbers to correspond to the assigned exercise to answer the homework -- you will likely get fewer wrong homework answers this way.

 Date: Aug 15, 2019

 The best account of Kohler that have seen is in a book by Roland B Stull, called Meteorology for Scientists and Engineers published by Brooks Cole.
 It is unusual in that he is trying to get people to understand the subject rather than be impressed by the author which intimidates instead.
 He is very good about putting units and sanity checks everywhere and giving clear definitions of meteorological terms some of which are strange to people from outside the field.